 As your landlord, we are required by law to ensure your home’s electrical installation and wiring are safe when you move in and remain in a safe condition throughout your tenancy.
 We test and inspect all the homes we manage (and any communal areas) at least once every five years.
 We also test and inspect properties before re-letting them to new tenants.

 Electricity is a major cause of accidental fires in UK homes – it causes over 20,000 fires each year!

 Please let us know of any electrical problems as soon as they occur and we will arrange for an electrician to come to your home.
 Never carry out electrical repairs yourself!

 How to keep you and your home safe

 - Make sure you know where your fuse box is, so you can turn the mains switch off in an emergency

-- Never overload sockets or plug adaptors into other adaptors
+- Never overload sockets or put plug adaptors into other adaptors

 - Clean lint/dust filters on tumble dryers after every cycle

-- Don’t leave white goods on whilst you are not in the home or overnight
+- Don’t leave white goods on whilst you are out or overnight

 - Some plugs can get hot, allow space for them to have air movement